Palladinium/merenda/README.md

     Hostname 10.1.1.251
 ```

-Now you can use `merenda set` and `merenda get` to read/write the clipboard from the remote host!
+Now you can use `merenda set` and `merenda get` to read/write the clipboard on the remote host!

 # License